International Economic Development Council Data Set

 Cost of Living

-The MN Dept. of Employment and Economic Development developed the Cost of Living Tool to provide a yearly estimate of the basic-needs cost of living in Minnesota for individuals and families, by county, region and statewide.
-The tools uses federal and state data to examine monthly living costs in seven categories: food, housing, health care, transportation, child care, other necessities and net taxes.
+The St. Cloud metro area's cost of living is much lower than other MSA's in MN and the Upper Midwest.
+Several tools are available to make these comparisons.
+MN DEED developed the Cost of Living Tool to provide a yearly estimate of the basic-needs cost of living in MN for individuals and families, by county, region and statewide.
+The tool uses federal and state data to examine monthly living costs in seven categories: food, housing, health care, transportation, child care, other necessities and net taxes.
+To learn more about this tool, click here.
+Moneygeek.com has a Cost of Living Calculator that compares the cost of living for up to 4 U.S. Living costs are just one part of the equation.
+You can also see how job opportunities and population stats stack up for the cities you're comparing -- all with beautiful, easy-to-understand visuals.
 To learn more about this tool, click here.

 The St. Cloud metro area boasts one of the largest student populations in the state of Minnesota, with more than 81,000 people enrolled in school ranging from pre-K school to graduate school.
 To learn more about the top public and private elementary, middle and high school, as well as higher learning institutions, click here.